sigasi/sigasi_insights/releasenotes/sigasi-3.04.md

 date: 2017-03-30
 comments: true
 ---
 The major improvement in Sigasi Studio 3.4 is a new formatting engine.
-This enabled us to close most of the reported formatting issues and offer some new features.
-Read more below:
+This enabled us to close most of the reported formatting issues and offer some new formatting features.
+Read below for more:

 # New VHDL formatting engine